cage1016/ak/README.md

 4. Create one of three different workflow patterns
    1. `ak new varsArgs` create a workflow with variables and arguments
-   2. `ak new iterms` create a workflow with items feedback
+   2. `ak new scriptFilter` create scriptFilter items feedback
-   3. `ak new cliItems` create a workflow with cobra items feedback
 5. Add additional components to the workflow
    1. `ak add githubAction` add Github Action release to project
       1. `-s true` to enable code sign and notarize